Application and admission: Human Resource Studies - international procedure

-Australia, Canada (with exception of Quebec), Ireland, New Zealand, United Kingdom, and the United States of America.
+Australia, Canada, Ireland, New Zealand, the United Kingdom, or the United States of America.

-- You have studied your entire Bachelor (or Master) program in one of these countries.
+- You have studied your entire Bachelor's or Master's program in one of the following countries:

 For all other countries and situations, the English language test is compulsory.
-No exemptions from this requirement will be made other than those mentioned here.
+No exemptions from this requirement will be made other than those mentioned above.

 3. GMAT and GRE tests

-Please note: we do not require GMAT or GRE test results for admission to this program of study.
+Please note: we do not require GMAT or GRE test results for admission to this study program.

 - Starting end of January: December 1

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Slovak Republic, Spain, and Sweden.

 - Applicants with a Swiss citizenship can follow the deadline for EEA nationals.